Vale Shane Warne: a cricketing genius who lived a life of ‘no regrets’ | Entertainment

 Warne reminds us that sport is always much more than performance on the field.
 It is not just a question of what is done, but how.
 There is as much fascination with the back story as the big game.

 An indifferent student from suburban Melbourne, Warne was socially mobile purely because of his sporting prowess.
-This everyman did extraordinary things with bravado, but was also a flawed personality.
-From his ill-advised early fraternisation with bookmakers to his feuding with past and current players, Warne became Warnie, almost a caricature of the sporty Aussie bloke loved by some and disdained by others.
+This everyman did extraordinary things with bravado but was also a flawed personality.
+From his ill-advised early fraternization with bookmakers to his feuding with past and current players, Warne became Warnie, almost a caricature of the sporty Aussie bloke loved by some and disdained by others.

 Warne compulsively sought and attracted attention.
 Despite his expression of sadness about his family relationships in the documentary Shane, he insisted "I smoked, I drank, I bowled a bit.
 No regrets".

-Onlookers alternatively admire and criticise this life led on its own terms.
+Onlookers alternatively admire and criticize this life led on its own terms.
 It is in the conversational space between that Warne lives on.
-(The Conversation) AMS AMS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)